News & Analysis regarding Mercury Dimes , coins, markets, and the coin collecting community, #389

 Collectors are advised to study many coins.
 No one would expect a set of relatively inexpensive, circulated Mercury dimes to be problem-free, anyhow.
 There is little downside risk, and collectors may have a great deal of fun searching for appealing pieces to complete a set.

-A collector on a very tight budget may consider his or her set to be complete enough without a 1916-D. Alternately, the rest of the set may be completed and a purchase of a 1916-D may be postponed until the buyer is in a better financial situation.
+A collector on a very tight budget may consider his or her set to be complete enough without a 1916-D. Alternately, the rest of the set may be completed and the purchase of a 1916-D may be postponed until the buyer is in a better financial situation.
 Also, “many certified 1916-D dimes have serious problems,” Warren warns.

 In April 2017, Stack’s-Bowers sold a PCGS-graded Fair-02 1916-D for $305.50.
 Very recently, on October 15, GreatCollections sold a PCGS-graded AG-03 1916-D for $383.62.
 Earlier this month, this same firm sold two different PCGS-graded Good-06 coins, each with a CAC sticker, for $815.62 and $817.88, respectively.

 In the realm of classic U.S. coins, it is fortunate that a set of Mercury dimes can be truly completed at such a low cost, with almost all of the coins grading Extremely Fine-40 or higher.
 Even the semi-keys in Very Fine grades do not cost a fortune.
 Assembling a set of circulated Mercury dimes is likely to be a fun and satisfying activity, especially for the collector who studies them and slowly builds a set of particularly pleasant coins.